F0cket/freeaidata.tech/README.md

 The Domain "freeaidata.tech" is no longer associated with this application.

 ## FreeAIData
-FreeAIData is a proof of concept, community based data repository that hosts free ethically sourced data meant to be used to train AI's.
+FreeAIData is a proof of concept community based data repository that hosts free ethically sourced data meant to be used to train AI's.
 It was created as a final project for a class.

 ## Features
 - Upload Function